Peru 'drug mule' duo refused bail

 But during the hearing, judge Dilo Huaman asked why they did not ask for help when they arrived at Lima airport, to which they replied they were threatened by someone anonymous, according to Sky News.

-They have already spent two weeks in custody over the drug trafficking allegations and have suffered from a lack of food and a decent bed, according to M cCollum's lawyer Peter Madden.
+The pair, who were led into court in handcuffs, have already spent two weeks in custody over the drug trafficking allegations and have suffered from a lack of food and a decent bed, according to M cCollum's lawyer Peter Madden.

 He added the pair were effectively beginning a prison sentence, as they were led away for an unknown amount of time for their trial, which could be anything from a matter of months to up to three years away.